alvaroandresgarayromero/patient-visit-model/app/backend/README.md

 #### Resource endpoint library

-There are two main environment variables that need to be initialized prior to running the curl endpoint examples.
+There are three main environment variables that need to be initialized prior to running the curl endpoint examples.
 These environment variables are located in the setup.sh file.

-- $BASE_URL - This is the base URL as described in the 'Base URL' section
+- $BASE_URL - This is the base URL as described in the 'Base URL' section.
+By Default, the BASE_URL is hosted by Heroku

-- $USER_JWT_TOKEN - This is the user JWT token.
-By default, the ADMIN user JWT token is saved
+- $ADMIN_TOKEN - This is the ADMIN user JWT token

+- $PATIENT1_TOKEN - This is a PATIENT user JWT token

 - Verify the following steps: